Constraints on axionlike particles from 16.5 years of Fermi-LAT data and prospects for VLAST: Discussion

-The GMF is consisting of a large-scale regular field and a small-scale turbulent field~\cite{Planck:2016gdp,Jansson:2012pc} and plays an important role in the photon-ALP conversion process with in the Milky Way.
-To assess uncertainties, two other GMF models, ``\texttt{Pshirkov}'' model~\cite{Pshirkov:2011um} and the ``\texttt{UF23}'' model~\cite{Unger:2023lob}, are also considered.
-When the ALP mass is substantially smaller than the plasma frequency, as illustrated in the left panel of Figure~\ref{fig:GMF}, the photon survival probabilities for different GMF models exhibit markedly different oscillation structures within the photon energy below 100 MeV, which leads to distinct VLAST sensitivities in the low ALP mass range ($m_{a}\lesssim 1\times 10^{-11}\,\mathrm{eV}$) in Figure~\ref{fig:GMF_limit}.
-When the ALP mass approaches or exceeds the plasma frequency in the right panel of Figure~\ref{fig:GMF}, the photon survival probabilities below 10 GeV vary only slightly among different GMF models.
-Hence, as seen in Figure~\ref{fig:GMF_limit}, the uncertainties of GMF models have a negligible effect on the Fermi-LAT limits and the VLAST sensitivity in the high-mass range ($m_{a}\gtrsim 5\times 10^{-11}\,\mathrm{eV}$), but for the low-mass range ($m_{a}\lesssim 1\times 10^{-11}\,\mathrm{eV}$) the VLAST sensitivity will be influenced.
+The GMF is consisting of a large-scale regular field and a small-scale turbulent field~\cite{Planck:2016gdp,Jansson:2012pc} and plays an important role in the photon-ALP conversion process within the Milky Way.
+To assess uncertainties, two other GMF models, the ``\texttt{Pshirkov}'' model~\cite{Pshirkov:2011um} and the ``\texttt{UF23}'' model~\cite{Unger:2023lob}, are also considered.
+When the ALP mass is substantially smaller than the plasma frequency, as illustrated in the left panel of Fig.~\ref{fig:GMF}, the photon survival probability for different GMF models exhibits markedly different oscillation structures within the photon energy below 100 MeV, which leads to distinct VLAST sensitivities in the low ALP mass range ($m_{a}\lesssim 1\times 10^{-11}\,\mathrm{eV}$) in Fig.~\ref{fig:GMF_limits}.
+When the ALP mass approaches or exceeds the plasma frequency in the right panel of Fig.~\ref{fig:GMF}, the photon survival probability below 10 GeV varies only slightly among different GMF models.
+Hence, as seen in Fig.~\ref{fig:GMF_limits}, the uncertainties of GMF models have a negligible effect on the Fermi-LAT limits and the VLAST sensitivity in the high-mass range ($m_{a}\gtrsim 5\times 10^{-11}\,\mathrm{eV}$), but for the low-mass range ($m_{a}\lesssim 1\times 10^{-11}\,\mathrm{eV}$) the VLAST sensitivity will be influenced.